Independent members recruitment and onboarding (accessible)

 This guidance details some of the background to the recruitment process and provides guidance on how to recruit independent panel members.

-Public appointments usually last 18 months and, whilst members can be asked to return, it is recommended that new members are appointed annually to avoid membership becoming stagnant.
-The full list of current independent CPP members can be found in Annex D - Current panel members.
+Public appointments usually last 3 years and, whilst members can be asked to return, it is recommended that new members are appointed once current terms come to an end to avoid membership becoming stagnant.
+The full list of current independent CPP members can be found in the Current panel members section.

-The recruitment and selection process is key to ensuring the success of independent membership of CPPs.
-The Case Progression Panel Team, working with the Public Appointments Team, will be responsible for any ongoing recruitment of independent panel members.
+The recruitment and selection process is key to ensuring the success of independent panel membership of CPPs.
+The Case Progression Panel team, working with the Public Appointments team, will be responsible for any ongoing recruitment of independent panel members.

 An assessment should be made as to whether candidates have the right measure of knowledge and experience to help deliver the key objective of bringing true independence.